Dr George Legg

-George is currently completing a monograph entitled, Northern Ireland and the politics of boredom: conflict, capital and culture, is forthcoming from Manchester University Press.
+George’s monograph, Northern Ireland and the politics of boredom: conflict, capital and culture, is forthcoming from Manchester University Press.
 This book examines the capitalist critiques that underpin representations of sectarian conflict in poetry, photography, performance, oral-testimony and punk.
 He is now beginning a new project on the cultural significance of political violence and global capitalism in London.

 - ‘Biopolitical Ireland: Text, Culture, Theory’ in Niamh Campbell and George Legg (eds.)
 Biopolitical Ireland, special issue, The Irish Review (No. 53, Autumn 2016).

-- ‘Contradictory Capitalism, Geographical Inertia and the New City of Craigavon’, The Irish Review, 52 (Summer 2016).
+- ‘Contradictory Capitalism, Geographical Inertia and the New City of Craigavon’, The Irish Review, (No. 52, Summer 2016).

 - ‘Horizontally Linked Reading in an English Literature Seminar’, Higher Education Research Network-Journal, 8 (2014).